 by David Politzer

 The banjo clearly has many features in common with other stringed instruments.
 It certainly has plenty of unique features, beloved of players and luthiers, alike.
 And the physics of much of this is well-understood.
 This would be the content of "Banjo Physics 101."
 E.g., what determines the pitch of a plucked string?
 If you're curious about that, you'll have to look elsewhere.
 What I hope to do here is report on my research efforts to explore issues of banjo acoustics, banjo construction, banjo mechanics, and banjo science more generally, addressing things I don't understand but believe I could.
 Why does a banjo sound different from a guitar?
 Or, even more to the point, why does one banjo sound different from another?
-It should be unnecessary to mention but unfortunately it needs repeating: the biggest differences one hears between performances come from the musician and not the hardware!

 There are always some projects in the works.
 So, if you find anything here of interest, you might want to check back to see what's new since.

 Here is something S.S.
 Stewart wrote about professional acousticians of musical instruments.
+It's as true and relevant today as it was then and may well be the most credible thing on this page.

 Resonator-Resonator Banjo is subtitled: an adventure in amateur lutherie and a lesson in musical acoustics.
 I put an internal resonator into a resonator banjo just to hear what it would sound like.
 You can, too.
 Read (4 pages, pictures, no equations) or just listen: